vkhazin/cloudmigration-courseware/notes.md

   * Borrow ideas from cloud migration webinars/articles
   * Emphasize with reference that there is no one size-fits-all strategy

+### Lab: Current vs. Future state and possible approaches
+  * Take a selected application offered by the students
+  * Build a deployment layout:
+    * How many application tiers?
+    * How many servers to allocate for each tier?
+    * Can the tier support auto-scaling, any in-memory state or a sticky session?
+    * Are there any opportunities to leverage PaaS, FaaS, or DaaS in the future

 ### Getting ready for the adoption and migration setbacks
-  * Big-bang approach is unforgiving for mistakes, iterative and agile maybe more pragmatic
+  * Big-bang approach is quite unforgiving for mistakes, iterative and agile maybe a more pragmatic direction
-  * Things will blow as with every new major initiative
+  * Things will blow as with every new major initiative - don't get discouraged
-  * Reference common failures
+  * Reference common failures, small oversights vs. a big disaster
-  * Provide links to forums and
+  * Provide links to forums and discussions
   * Find a failure story with a recovery plan to ignite confidence